LivInTheLookingGlass/Euler/c/README.md

 ### test_*

 This recipe runs tests in multiple threads, using however many are specified by the number after the _.
 For example, `test_3` would spawn three python processes.
 Because benchmark disables itself when running in children processes, benchmark info is not available with this recipe.

+### native

+This recipe builds a test executable using the Unity test framework.
+It recycles no Python infrastructure, but consequently cannot test some features like compiler macros and deterministic building.

 ## Tests